stephengold/Acorus/README.md

 This example adds a `FlyByCamera` and a `StatsAppState` to `TestBareBones`.

+### TestMinHelp

+The example adds an action to toggle the help node between 2 versions: detailed and minimal.

 ### TestCaos

 This example adds a `CameraOrbitAppState` to `TestFlyCam`.
 The left- and right-arrow keys cause the camera to orbit around the center of the scene.

-The example also adds an action to toggle the help node between 2 versions: detailed and minimal.

 ### TestToggleFly